mariia-korzun/sorted-array/README.md

 # Sorted-array

 The array of objects is given.
-Create two functions that return sorted products in decending order:
+Create two functions that return sorted products in descending order:
 1) according to rating
 2) according to price (if there are two prices, use newUan)